 Where Legends Came to Play

 Located among the flurry of excitement on Canal Street, the Grunewald quickly established itself as a centerpiece of the city’s acclaimed entertainment scene.
 The Cave, with its grotto-like atmosphere, filled with architectural rock formations, nymphs and gnomes, was regarded as one of the country’s first nightclubs, and kept revelers up all hours, dancing to the sounds of Dixieland jazz.

 Though the famous basement nightclub closed when the Grunewald era ended, the tradition of entertainment lived on at The Roosevelt’s new venues – The Blue Room and The Sazerac Bar.
 Famous, infamous and anonymous alike all flocked to The Roosevelt for live performances or to grab a drink at the legendary bars.

 It was during The Roosevelt years that we became known as the beacon of luxury in the South.
 As a revolving door of the time’s most famous faces – Louis Armstrong, Cab Calloway, Ray Charles and Jack Benny, to name a few – we’ve established a legend that continues to this day.

 Soon after The Fairmont’s closing in 2005, the historic property was purchased and plans were made to return it to its original magnificence and former name – The Roosevelt.
-Now, after a $145 million restoration, it has been reborn with all the grandeur of old New Orleans and the modern amenities that exceed the standards of today’s luxury hotels.
+In 2009, after a $145 million restoration, it was reborn with all the grandeur of old New Orleans and the modern amenities that exceed the standards of today’s luxury hotels.